Bcalnen1/bellabeat-case-study/README.md

 ## Overview
 This project analyzes smart device usage data to identify trends in user activity and provide marketing recommendations for Bellabeat.

+## Methodology
+The analysis followed the Google Data Analytics process:
+Ask → Prepare → Process → Analyze → Share → Act.

+Data was cleaned and transformed in R, then aggregated to identify trends in daily activity and calorie expenditure.
+Visualizations were created using ggplot2 to communicate findings.

 ## Tools Used
 - R (data cleaning, analysis, and visualization)
 - tidyverse (including dplyr for data manipulation and ggplot2 for visualization)